Nninex/tasker/README.md

 add, view and delete tasks

 ## priorities
-set priority (high, medium, low) and category to a task [issue: it is seen only in update-task template, not in view-tasks]
+set priority (high, medium, low) and category to a task

 ## categories
 add, delete and view categories